East Coast Boardwalk, North Point

 Another feature of the Boardwalk is the movable bascule bridge and the movable swing bridge, introduced for the first time in Victoria Harbour.
 These bridges allow vessels to access the coastal waters bounded by the Boardwalk when necessary, maintaining accessibility of the Boardwalk while accommodating operational needs.
 The movable bridges will stay connected under normal conditions to ensure smooth pedestrian flow.

 There are 8 themed areas along the entire East Coast Boardwalk, 4 of which are located in the western section, including the Sun Wave, Play Wave, Fish Wave, and Gather Wave.
+The other 4 themed areas are located in the eastern section, including the Pet Wave, Sky Wave, Art Wave and Wave Hub.

 The planning of the East Coast Boardwalk project commenced in 2009.
 After years of public engagement, it was eventually decided that under this project, the space beneath the Island Eastern Corridor was ingeniously utilised to construct such a critical harbourfront facility in order to overcome environmental barriers with an innovative design which defines the shoreline of Hong Kong Island North.